MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 - Licenses must be used either on-premises or on Azure Stack HCI, but not on both.
 You'll have 180 days of concurrent licensing to migrate your servers.

-### How to apply AHB for Azure Stack HCI
+### How to apply Azure Hybrid Benefit for Azure Stack HCI

-You can learn how to deploy AHB for Azure Stack HCI by following the steps in [Azure Stack HCI billing and payment](/azure-stack/hci/concepts/billing).
+You can learn how to deploy Azure Hybrid Benefit for Azure Stack HCI by following the steps in [Azure Stack HCI billing and payment](/azure-stack/hci/concepts/azure-hybrid-benefit).
 One method is to activate the benefit from the **Configuration** pane of the Azure Stack HCI resource, as shown below.

 ![Screenshot of the screen for activating Azure Hybrid Benefit for Azure Stack HCI.](media/azure-hybrid-benefit/activate-azure-hybrid-benefit-for-azure-stack-hci.png)

-## Getting AHB for AKS
+## Getting Azure Hybrid Benefit for AKS

 Follow the guidance in this section to get Azure Hybrid Benefit for AKS.